My Cat Avoids the Litter Box

 In my opinion, there are just a few things that would motivate the usually fastidiously clean feline to do such a nasty thing.

-- Illness: A clean bill of health from your veterinarian is the very first step on the road to behavior correction.
+A clean bill of health from your veterinarian is the very first step on the road to behavior correction.
 Diseases such as IBS (Irritable Bowl Syndrome), Cancer, or even intestinal parasites can lead to a cat find a new place to poop.
 Often the pain associated with these illnesses cause cats to associate the litter box with pain, so they will avoid going there.
-Also, in my anecdotal experience with cats, I believe when a cat has an illness, he will instinctively eliminate elsewhere to keep the illness away from the other members of his cat colony.
+Also, when a cat has an illness, he will instinctively eliminate elsewhere to keep the illness away from the other members of his cat clowder.

-- Situational Unhappiness: This is a tricky one to detect.
+This is a tricky one to detect.
 Cats are very sensitive to environmental changes, and sometimes act out their unhappiness in some very odd and unpleasant ways.
-In questioning the couple I met with this past weekend, it was discovered that often when their cat poops on their bed, it is after one of them has returned from a business trip.
+In questioning the couple I met with this past weekend, it was discovered that often when their cat poops on their bed, it happens after one of them has returned from a business trip.
 Their cat is letting them know that the absence was keenly felt and not at all appreciated.

 The Litter and Litter Box Set Up